hagstovan/drupal-px-web-graph-highcharts/README.md

 # PXWeb
+---

-1) Copy the modules/px_web to the installation
+1. Copy the modules/px_web to the installation

-2) Follow the instruction in themes\templates\SOMETEMPLATE\README.txt
+---
+2. Set up the theme

 Edit the SOMETEMPLATE.libraries.yml
 global-js:
   js: